serhatgktp/space-dasher/readme.md

 # GEOMETRY BASH!

 A fun little platformer game written in MIPS assembly language!
-This is a modest piece of work and leaves much to desire!
+This is a modest piece of work and leaves much to be desired!
 However, if you are playing this game you are likely either a comp-sci student or a recruiter, and you seek technicality within the game rather than enjoyment!

 ## OBJECTIVE